-George Danos won reelection for the Champaign County Auditor’s seat, earning 54% of the vote to best Republican Alan Anderson with all precincts counted.
-Danos will remain in office until the end of his elected term as the county referendum to eliminate the elected position of county auditor did not pass 60-to-40.
+George Danos won reelection for the Champaign County Auditor’s seat, earning 54% of the vote to beat Republican Alan Anderson with all precincts counted.
+Danos will remain in office until the end of his elected term, as the county referendum to eliminate the elected position of county auditor did not pass 60-to-40.

-Danos faced censure this May from the Champaign City Council with allegations of misconduct.
+Danos faced censure this May from the Champaign City Council with misconduct allegations.
 The censure resolution alleged Danos did not regularly log in to his work computer and acted in a manner unbecoming of an elected official.
 This censure, said Champaign County Executive Steve Summers, sparked concern for the need for the position at all and was a catalyst for the referendum proposal.

 “Elimination would have allowed the County to establish a professional financial department that could be held accountable,” Summers said via email.